XWAVEart/comfyui-xwave-xlitch-nodes/COMFY_PLAN.md

 We will be duplicating the effects found in the glitch art app into standalone comfy nodes.
 Do not modify the original files in glitch_art_app.
 All new code goes in this dir: comfyui-xwave-nodes Make sure the modules are in the correct subdirs.
+When possible make sure we are using the same default parameters from the original glitch_art_app Keep in mind that we are testing on a separate machine and will not be able to import torch on this dev laptop.

 ## ComfyUI Node Architecture Overview